empshyamjeet/JSTS/README.md

 ## 🧩 Writing Tests

-- Create spec files in `tests/` folder
+- Place spec files in `tests/`
-- Use Page Object classes from `pages/` for clean, maintainable test logic
+- Use Page Object classes from `pages/` to keep tests concise and maintainable
-- Organize related tests using `test.describe` blocks to group by feature
+- Use `test.describe` to group feature-related tests
-- Example:

   ```typescript
   import { test } from "@playwright/test";